Pyramid302614/LVARP-ControlsManager/ReadMe.md

 `Controls.getJoystickCondition(joystickControl,condition,controller)` - Gets weither not a joystick condition is true.\
 `Controls.bindFunctionToControl(name,onceOnTrue,function)` - Binds a function to a control when it's condition is true.\
 `Controls.conditionResolve(name)` - Gets weither not the control's condition is true.\
+`Controls.controlsLogger(on)` - Turns on/off the Controls Logger, which gives output whenever a control's condition resolvation changes.\
+`Controls.inputLogger(on,suppressJoystickOutput)` - Turns on/off the Input Logger, which gives output whenever a controller component's value changes.\
 \
 `Control.conditionResolve()` - Get's weither not that control's condition is true.